YeonSphere/AetherOS/README.md

-# AetherOS
+# KëlikOS
+A minimal operating system focused on performance and simplicity.

-## Description
+## About
-AetherOS is an open-source operating system designed to provide a flexible and user-friendly environment.
+KëlikOS (formerly known as AetherOS) is designed to provide a flexible and user-friendly environment.
 It aims to encourage collaboration and innovation within the community while ensuring fair use of resources.

 ## Features
 - Lightweight and efficient performance